EricLawtonCA/EricLawtonCA.github.io/workbook/whatexpect.md

 Finally, the loop concerns itself with specific systems, both current and future, which include Government, Media, Research, the Economy, Unions, Education, Infrastructure, the Biosphere and many more.

 In order to analyse the current systems, it is useful to have some idea of what we would ideally want our systems to do, so that we can see how, according to our monitoring, they do what we would like them to do.
 This will not be the same in detail for everyone; uniform systems and cultures are not only not desirable, they are .
 However, we are often told why systems such as capitalism and liberal democracy are valuable, so we can start by seeing if they conform to their own ideals and to those which have been arrived at after much debate, such as the United Nations declarations on Human Rights and the Rights of Indigenous Peoples, and various rights embedded in the constitutions of eurocentric countries.
 Even a cursory look suggests a large gap between such principles an the actual behaviour of the current colonialist systems that seek to assimilate Indigenous and minority cultures.

+Because of this, my initial workshops on each system start with a few major reasons to think they are not working in our best interests.
+Then I make a first attempt at a definition of the system, starting with a dictionary definition from the Oxford English Dictionary, with a look at Merriam-Webster if it differs significantly.
+Then I ask if there are problems with the usefulness of the definition, including clarity.
+If necessary, I introduce my own definitions, as close as possible to the dictionaries’ definitions.

+Next, I apply a framework for understanding social systems which I will outline in the next section, before starting the workshops.
+The framework isn’t intended to capture everything about every system, but rather to capture some questions that are usually worth asking.

 My white, cis, heterosexual, male, opinions on what the world should look like are of no great interest or value.
 They are included only for the sake of illustrating the method and tools.